 The greater the carbon content, the harder the steel can be made, but with increased hardness comes increased brittleness, so White Label No.1 is likely to produce a chisel with a harder, more brittle blade than one made of White Label No.2.

-Where high performance at less cost is required, Blue Label No.1 or Blue Label No.2 are often preferred.
+Where high performance at less cost is required, Blue Label No.1 is often preferred.

 Quenching & Tempering